 * Dear God,

-Please strengthen us in our weakness so that we not grow weary of doing good.
-Of bearing Your Name well, walking in humble obedience and pointing people to Jesus in thought, word and deed.
+Please strengthen us in our weakness so that we do not grow weary of doing good.
+Of bearing Your Name well.
+Of walking in humble obedience, and of pointing people to Jesus.

-We would reap eternal life Father Above – Please help us to sow in Your Spirit.
+We would reap eternal life dear Father in Heaven – Please help us to sow in Your Spirit.